 My first memories of preserving food are impressions: buckets and boxes of produce, a 90-degree August day boosted to triple digits by steam and heat from the stove, hands wrinkled from peeling pears or sore from snapping beans, and the pinging chorus of jars lined up on tea towels the length of the kitchen.

 I loved it.
-My dad ran a giant garden, and my mom and grandma ran an equally large home-processing plant whose results we ate all winter.
+My dad ran a giant garden at our Pacific Northwest house, and my mom and grandma ran an equally large home-processing plant whose results we ate all winter.
 I can still recall my first taste of commercial applesauce—it was equivalent of a scratch-and-sniff sticker to someone who’d lived in a rose garden.
 Store-bought pickles were as disappointing: flavorless yet candy sweet.
 A long list of commercial edibles couldn’t stand up to the homemade versions: Jams.
 Salsas.
 Popsicles.
 Fruit leathers.
 Salad dressings.
 Breads.
 And on.

 As an adult, as soon as I knew I would be in the same house (state, country) for at least a year, I adopted my mother’s canning equipment and began preserving food.
-Some would say I live in the country, but the truth is that I live in northern woods: clay soil, heavy shade, and a 90-day growing season.
+If you found my home in northwest Montana on a map, you might think I live in the country, but the truth is that I live in northern woods: clay soil, heavy shade, and a 90-day growing season.
 But I’ve made it work.
 Flats of cucumbers and apples purchased at the market became a CSA with end-of-season storage crops and then a garden on a friend’s sunny, fertile farm.

 My partner and I now process 200–250 jars of food a season, dehydrate a winter’s worth of herbs, fill a 5.5-cubic-foot chest freezer, and have a fridge full of homemade condiments and bases.
 Our bounty inspired this blog, and I look forward to sharing our experiences and ideas with you.
 In recent years, we’ve begun to ferment dough and vegetables, smoke vegetables and cheese, age cheese and vinegar, and play with numerous other ways of preserving food.
 As this blog grows, I plan to share those adventures with you as well.